karanthakakr04/devops-bootcamp-exercises/7 - Container with Docker/chapter7-exercises.md

         db_data:
       ```

-Using this `-v mysql:/var/lib/mysql` command to start your MySQL container will create a new Docker volume called `mysql`.
+    - Using this `-v mysql:/var/lib/mysql` command to start your MySQL container will create a new Docker volume called `mysql`.
 It’ll be mounted into the container at `/var/lib/mysql`, where MySQL stores its data files.
 Any data written to this directory will now be transparently stored in the Docker-managed volume on your host.
+    - The `PMA_HOST` variable tells phpMyAdmin which MySQL server to connect to.
+It should match the name of the MySQL service defined in the `compose.yaml` file.

 - [x] Task 2: Create an environment file for database credentials
   - **Create a new file named `db_credentials.env`:**